The Wolf of Snow Hollow: Critical response

 John DeFore of The Hollywood Reporter gave the film a positive review and wrote, "Satisfying enough as a horror/slasher flick with a black-comedy aftertaste, it has some commercial appeal but doesn't represent a step forward artistically."
 Brian Tallerico of RogerEbert.com awarded the film three-and-a-half out of four stars and wrote: "The snow-covered setting and bumbling cops, along with Cummings' deadpan sense of humor, have led to comparisons to the Coen brothers and there is a sense of 'Fargo meets Silver Bullet' in some of The Wolf of Snow Hollow, but it’s not like Cummings wears his influences as obviously as some genre filmmakers."

 Peter Debruge of Variety wrote: "Wolf actually does that thing we all hope second features won't: It reveals that idiosyncrasies of an unproven director's debut weren't quirks so much as weaknesses — a disappointment for those of us hoping lightning might strike twice for the Thunder Road helmer."

 Grant Hermanns of Comingsoon.net gave the film a 9.5 out of 10.
 Chuck Bowen of Slant Magazine awarded the film three stars out of four.
 Ignatiy Vishnevetsky of The A.V.
 Club graded the film a B. Don Kaye of Den of Geek awarded the film two and a half stars out of five.
-Vinnie Mancuso of Collider graded the film an A−.
 Meagan Navarro of Bloody Disgusting awarded the film three skulls out of five.
 JimmyO of JoBlo.com gave the film a 9 out of 10.